fernanda3lias/fernanda3lias/README.md

 <!-- About me-->
 <div>
   <h2>About me ≽^•⩊•^≼</h2>
-  <b>I'm Fernanda</b>- Solutions developer and physics student.
-I'm interested in learning new technologies and improving my programming skills. 💻
+  Solutions developer and physics student.
+I'm interested in learning new technologies and improving my programming skills.
 </div>

 <!-- Technologies -->